 Still, it did not seem that the bulk made it into the commercial world.
 Perhaps the current interest in Internet of Things will help, e.g., with distant patient monitoring.
 On anecdotic side, in early 80ties I got a letter from HP.
 Kindly informing me about a brand new interactive FFT-based signal filtering & analysis hardware & software box.
 The letter was allegedly informing me given my work in the domain.
 This was no more for over ten years.
 I understood HP somehow acknowledged the parenthood.
 Anyhow, perhaps HP still sells the babies.
 Clustering and more data analysis would be a useful addition if not done already.

 A value date is the concept loved by banks, in routine use.
-It is a time when a transaction must commits, neither earlier nor later.
+It is the time when a transaction must commits, neither earlier nor later.
 For instance, your check deposit through an ATM becomes usually valid precisely at 6 pm same business day.
 That is the time when the credit shows up at your account and you can start spending it.
 The calculus of the interest the deposit perhaps brings starts at the value date as well.

 For anecdote, I had a chance to have outstanding co-authors.
 My gentle initial, H. Tirri, became later the boss of Nokia Research, Palo Alto.
 Another friend, Y. Breitbart, also ACM Fellow, regretfully already passed away.
 Finally, Avi Silberschatz, Prof. at Yale, when happens to be back from Israel, does not need any introduction.

 This work had for goal future organization of Internet.
 The proposal was to model it upon our own.
 The result would be an Internet of Beings, in modern wording.
 Beings should have their own life, could ultimately be aware of their existence and perhaps even imagine ours.
 We could appear them as God(s).
 Amazingly, the construction was recursive.
 Ourselves, we could be Beings in computers of our God(s) and so on.